 Employees may, after the date of conversion to permanent employment, enter into a written agreement with the employer to decline the conversion in question.
 Such an agreement is valid for six months.
 The employee may then again decline permanent employment under this rule.
-For anyone who has reached the ordinary retirement age (currently 65 years of age), a fixed-term contract or an interim contract will not be converted to permanent employment.
+For anyone who has reached the ordinary retirement age (currently 66 years according to ITP 1 and 65 years according to ITP 2), a fixed-term contract or an interim contract will not be converted to permanent employment.
 The main rule is that such right to an agreed fixed-term contract and an interim contract remains unchanged in the event of a conversion, unless the employer and the employee agree otherwise.
 In the event that the parties have not reached an agreement and the rate of employment shortly before the conversion date deviates significantly from the average employment rate calculated over the last twelve months, this shall be set as the average in the contract for permanent employment.